-- Sign implement the Home / School Agreement and all other school policies - Promote equality and good race relations via the curriculum, their own example and their teaching methods - Be vigilant in all areas of the school for any type of harassment and bullying, including racism - Identify and challenge bias and stereotyping within the curriculum and in the school's culture - Promote equality and positive relations and not discriminate on grounds of gender, ethnicity, disability, sexual orientation, religion and age - Promote an inclusive curriculum and whole school ethos that reflects our diverse society - Deal effectively with all incidents, following the appropriate procedures - Monitor the day to day welfare of pupils - Be up to date with current safeguarding procedures and report any concerns promptly to the designated safeguarding leads. - Report immediately if a child is believed to be in immediate danger.
+- Implement the Home / School Agreement and all other school policies - Promote equality and good race relations via the curriculum, their own example and their teaching methods - Know and apply the school's behaviour policy fairly and consistently - Be vigilant in all areas of the school for any type of harassment and bullying, including racism, child on child abuse and all forms of sexual assault and harassment - Be vigilant for signs of potential abuse please see the school's Child Protection and Safeguarding Policy for further information - Identify and challenge bias and stereotyping within the curriculum and in the school's culture - Promote equality and positive relations and not discriminate on grounds of gender, ethnicity, disability, sexual orientation, religion, age, pregnancy - Promote an inclusive curriculum and whole school ethos that reflects our diverse society - Deal effectively with all incidents, following the appropriate procedures - Monitor the day to day welfare of pupils - Be up to date with current safeguarding procedures and report any concerns promptly to the designated safeguarding leads. - Report immediately if a child is believed to be in immediate danger. - Treat all stakeholders at the school with respect and courtesy.